pj1301/custom-json-server/README.md

 >Note: The order of the server.use statements **is important**, if you don't include `server.use(jsonServer.rewriter(getRoutes()));` before `server.use(router);`, the router won't work.

 If you are/prefer working with Mongo IDs, you can set the `id` field to default as `_id`.
-Simply uncomment the router and router.db lines and comment out the original router.
+Simply uncomment the router and router.db lines and comment out the original router. **Make sure you update the db.js file to use _id as well!!!**

 &nbsp;
 ### Route File